ethereum/ethereum-org-website/src/content/glossary/index.md

 ### elliptic curve digital signature algorithm (ECDSA) {#ecdsa}

 A cryptographic algorithm used by Ethereum to ensure that funds can only be spent by their owners.
-It's the method of preference for public and private key creation.
-Relevant for account address generation and transaction verification.
+It's the preferred method for creating public and private keys.
+Relevant for account [address](#address) generation and [transaction](#transaction) verification.

 ### epoch {#epoch}